 POSTEMERGENCE Apply Raptor when seedling alfalfa is in the second trifoliate stage or larger and when the majority of the weeds are 1 to 3 inches tall.
 Seedling alfalfa may show a temporary stunting.
-Do not graze or harvest for 20 days following application.
+There are no grazing or harvest restrictions.